tommyjlong/Itron-Analog-Gas-Meter-Sensor/README.md

   ```
   readout_conventions: ["CW", "CCW", "CW", "CCW"]
   ```
+* `center_radius` - This is considered an advanced tuning parameter.
+When set to 0, it has no effect.
+Otherwise it should be set close to the radius (in pixels) of the needle's spindle as seen in the image.
+When set to 0, the algorithms will normally read the gray-ish-ness of the pixels of this spindle starting from the center of the spindle all the way to the end of the needle.
+Setting this to non-zero value X will not read the first X pixels starting at the center of the spindle.
+Depending on the lighting, the spindle closest to the lights can be light gray  and the part away from the light can be a darker and this can make a difference if some of the needle readings are close in the calculations.<br/>
+  Example:  `center_radius: 30`

+* `max_increase` - Sometimes misreadings can occur and when it happens, the resulting change from the previous reading can be large.
+When a decrease occurs, the value read is ignored as the value should always be increasing (or no change).
+But when it increases, this parameter can apply a limit on how much an increase is considered as valid.
+Setting the parameter to a value higher than what the meter is capable of displaying of course has no effect.
+If max_increase is exceeded, a couple of files are written which contains the misread value as part of the filename.
+These can be used to see if any readjustments need to be made. <br/>
+  Example:  `max_increase: 1.5`

 **Configuration of MQTT Client** <br/>
 `gasmeter_analyzer` provides an MQTT Client which uses a simple single shot publisher for each message sent to the broker.
 * `client_name` - A name used by the broker to identify the gasmeter_analyzer as an MQTT client. <br/>